AjayBabu-1423/brain-age-prediction/README.md

 ## 👨‍💻 Author

 Brain Age Prediction Project
-Developed using Machine Learning and Medical Imaging.
+Developed using Machine Learning and Medical Imaging. by Ajay Babu